Emeraude/Bang/README.md

 ./bang ddg 42 # it will search "42" on DuckDuckGo
 ```

+The name of the bang can be places anywhere on the line.
+If not specified, it assumes that **DuckDuckGo** have to be used.
+If there is only the bang, the homepage of the website will be opened.

 You can use an alias to make it prettier:

 ```bash